Hardware / Recommended

-As a laptop won't be good enough, you need a desktop computer.
+As laptops are not good enough, you are going to need a desktop computer.
 A big advantage of desktops is that they can be easily upgraded.
 On a desktop, you are able to upgrade the computer at your will, which is very convenient.

 If a component of a desktop computer fails, it is usually simple and relatively cheap to replace it.
-Laptop repair can be costly.
+Laptop repairs can be costly.

-A new desktop computer costs at least 200 USD, but there are many ways to cut this price down significantly.
+While a new desktop computer costs at least 200 USD, there are many ways to cut this price down significantly.
 You can buy a second-hand computer, or you can piece it together from various components, either second-hand or new.
 It is sometimes even possible to get some components for free.
 This is discussed in the next section.
 This section provides an overview of the required components.

 A desktop computer consists of

 - main memory (RAM - random access memory)